Two new families of fourth-order explicit exponential Runge--Kutta methods with four stages for first-order differential systems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we will show that the numerical results of our fourth-order explicit ERK methods are better than the standard fourth-order explicit ERK integrators, and we select the following fourth-order ERK methods for comparison: \begin{itemize} \item ERK41: the fourth-order explicit exponential RK method with five stages in \cite{Hochbruck2005a}; \item ERK42: the fourth-order explicit exponential RK method with four stages in \cite{Krogstad 2005}; \item MVERK41: the fourth-order explicit MVERK method (\ref{MVERK41}) with four stages presented in this paper; \item MVERK42: the fourth-order explicit MVERK method (\ref{MVERK42}) with four stages presented in this paper; \item SVERK41: the fourth-order explicit SVERK method (\ref{SVERK41}) with four stages presented in this paper; \item SVERK42: the fourth-order explicit SVERK method (\ref{SVERK42}) with four stages presented in this paper. \end{itemize}
+In this section, we conduct some numerical experiments to illustrate the accuracy and efficiency of our ERK methods.
+Throughout the numerical experiments, the matrix-valued $\varphi$-function of exponential integrators are evaluated by a Pade approximant (see, e.g., \cite{Moler2003,Berland2007}), and the standard fourth-order ERK method \eqref{Tableau-ERK51} with five stages with a small time step is employed as the reference solution.
+We select the following fourth-order ERK methods for comparison: \begin{itemize} \item ERK41: the fourth-order explicit ERK method \eqref{Tableau-ERK51} with five stages in \cite{Hochbruck2005a}; \item ERK42: the fourth-order explicit ERK method \eqref{Tableau-ERK41} with four stages in \cite{Krogstad2005}; \item MVERK41: the fourth-order explicit MVERK method (\ref{MVERK41}) with four stages presented in this paper; \item MVERK42: the fourth-order explicit MVERK method (\ref{MVERK42}) with four stages presented in this paper; \item SVERK41: the fourth-order explicit SVERK method (\ref{SVERK41}) with four stages presented in this paper; \item SVERK42: the fourth-order explicit SVERK method (\ref{SVERK42}) with four stages presented in this paper. \end{itemize}

-\begin{problem} We first consider the following averaged system in wind-induced oscillation (\cite{Mclachlan1998})
+\textbf{Problem 1.} We first consider the following averaged system in wind-induced oscillation (\cite{Mclachlan1998})

-where $\zeta \geq 0$ is a damping factor and $\lambda$ is a detuning parameter (see, e.g. \cite{Guck1983}).
+where $\zeta \geq 0$ is a damping factor and $\lambda$ is a detuning parameter (see, e.g., \cite{Guck1983}).
 Set

 This system can be written as